Is the lack of health insurance affecting your health?

 Georgia Spine and Orthopedics has a variety of treatments starting with conservative options (medications, therapy) and progressing to full surgery if needed.
 We offer a variety of injections and perform surgery in our outpatient surgery center in Roswell, GA.

-The center offers the expertise of physicians and surgeons Dr. Erik Bendiks, Dr. Jeffry Dressander, and Dr. Daryl Figa.
+The center offers the expertise of physicians and surgeons Dr. Erik Bendiks, Dr. Daryl Figa, and Dr. Vinson Smith.